Watershed (broadcasting): Venezuela

 In Venezuela, the watershed is at 23:00.
 The period between the watershed and 05:00 is called "Adult time" according to Article 7 of the Law on Social Responsibility on Radio, Television and Electronic Media.
 During that block, adult-oriented programs may be transmitted as long as they do not contain hardcore pornography, political or religious intolerance, racism or xenophobia.

-By time

-Here is a list of watershed times in each country, starting with the earliest and ending with the latest.
-For countries with a multi-tier system, the table includes only the latest watershed (for example, in Australia, MA15+ shows are not allowed until 20:30.
-The one for MA15+ shows would be the only one included in the table).
-Similarly, the table includes only the first ending time.
-Some countries may share the same last phase watershed time, and the conflicting boxes is then sorted by the end time.

-Legend

-A green box in either the start or end time means it has multiple phases of the respective event.